Business owners are exposed to considerable financial risks every day and not just from business-related pitfalls.

-Not only can a company separate themselves from competition by offering high death benefit life insurance for key executives, the company can help pay for that additional death benefit via an executive bonus plan.
+Not only can a company separate itself from the competition by offering high death benefit life insurance for key executives, but the company can also help pay for that additional death benefit via an executive bonus plan.

 The bonus plan should be sufficient to cover not only the cost of the life insurance but also any tax liability that will likely result from the additional benefit of the life insurance plan for the executive.